SahilKeshari/Mathematics_for_ML_Coursera/README.md

-This is the scratch development of the PCA algorithm used for dimensionality reduction.
+This repo contains the development of the PCA algorithm used for dimensionality reduction from scratch using the pure mathematics.